natalieagus/50002-2022/_fpga/fpga_4.md

 # Getting Good with FPGA: Building the Beta CPU

 This document is created for the sake of enhancing our understanding in how basic CPU works by actually implementing it onto an FPGA.
-We will create our 32-bit $\beta$ CPU and use simple dual-port RAM to simulate some of the instructions that we have learned in class and **test** if they're working properly.
+We will create our 32-bit $$\beta$$ CPU and use simple dual-port RAM to simulate some of the instructions that we have learned in class and **test** if they're working properly.

-You are recommended to read this document only after you've understood **completely** up until the chapter on $\beta$ datapath and are comfortable enough with HDL programming:
+You are recommended to read this document only after you've understood **completely** up until the chapter on $$\beta$$ datapath and are comfortable enough with HDL programming:
 * You're **confident** with your understanding about sequential logic and synchronization.
 * You're **comfortable** with how memory read and write works, and memory addressing.
 * You **know** how to use common components like `counter`, `edge detector`, `button conditioner`, and `fsm` properly.